Nickm1128/psann/notebooks/README.md

 # PSANN Research Notebooks

 This directory hosts exploratory and reproducibility notebooks that complement the library and docs.
+They are intended as example/analysis artifacts and are not imported as part of the public `psann` Python API.

 ## Available notebooks